 The Clerk of Superior Court is elected for four years and must be a resident of the county in which he or she is elected.
 Unlike clerks of court in other states, the Clerk of Superior Court in North Carolina has numerous judicial functions.

 As judge of probate, the Clerk has exclusive original jurisdiction over matters relating to the probate of wills, and the administration of estates, including appointing personal representatives, auditing their accounting, and removing them from office if necessary.
 The Clerk also presides over many other legal matters including adoptions, incompetency proceedings, condemnation of private lands for public use, and foreclosures.
 The Clerk is responsible for all clerical and record-keeping functions of the district and superior court.
 In addition, the Clerk receives and disburses money collected each year from court fees and fines.

-District Court hours are set to being at 9:00 AM Superior Court hours are set to begin at 10:00 AM speeding reductions are suspended until further notice.
+District Court hours are set to begin at 9:00 AM.
+Superior Court hours are set to begin at 10:00 AM.
+Speeding reductions are suspended until further notice.

 Websites available include.

 Courthouse hours of operation for Clerk of Court are from 8:00 am to 5:00 pm, Monday through Friday.
 The courthouse is closed on Judicial Branch holidays.

 Various types of cases — such as civil and criminal in superior court; civil, criminal and juvenile in district court; small claims; and estates and special proceedings — are heard within the courts in Greene County.

 Greene County has parking at the rear of the building and can be accessed at the rear of the building.